TazinMorshed/University-Admissions-Insights-Analysis-Visualization/README.md

 ## Data Processing

-The data were collected into
-three different csv files.
-Each files were then processed seperatedly and then using SQL joins three files were merged into one single file.
-The data was then cleaned, formatted correctly by their approriate data type and the columns were renamed properly.
-Unwanted outliers were removed using python script.
+Three different csv files were created from the collected data.
+Then, after each file had been processed independently, three files were joined together into a single file using SQL joins.
+The data was then cleaned, properly formatted for each appropriate data type, and the column names were adjusted.
+Python script was used to remove unwanted outliers.

 ## What does the data look like